 - The $100 deposit, due at time of registration, is non-refundable.
 If you cancel your child’s registration three or more weeks prior to the start date of the session, all tuition and fees (minus the deposit) will be refunded.
 Refunds cannot be given if you cancel a session two weeks or less prior to the session start date.
 If your child wants to enroll in a different session, we will be able to transfer all funds paid to a different session (no penalties) if the space is available and if you decide to transfer three or more weeks prior to the start date of the session.

 - I just registered online.
 Will I receive additional paperwork?
 When do I have to make additional payments?

 - You will receive a confirmation e-mail upon registration.
-You will receive additional mandatory paperwork, via e-mail, by Monday May 27, 2019.
+You will receive additional mandatory paperwork, via e-mail, by Monday May 25, 2020.
 These forms must be completed and returned two weeks prior to the start of your child’s camp session.
-If you create an online account at time of registration, you may log into your account at any time to make additional payments.
+If you create an online account during registration, you may log into your account at any time to make additional payments.
 Balances are due two weeks prior to the start of each camp session.
 You will be enrolled in automatic billing and the remaining balance will be withdrawn from your account two weeks prior to each camp week start date.

 - I’m not sure if I’ll need pre- and after-camp.
 Should I enroll anyway?